get data getSymbols("SPY")

 ggplot(df.1) + geom_density(aes(x=returns, group=state, fill=factor(state)), alpha=.5, adjust=2) + xlab("Returns") + ylab("Density") + theme_hc()

 The data are obviously (somewhat2) normal distributed around zero.
 We can use the statistical moments of the normal distribution as an approximation to check for the volatility.
 We already know the mean is near zero, so no state has a trend whatsoever.
 The volatility3 of the first state data is 0.02139266, whereas for the second state it is 0.006786747.

 The original time series (closing prices) with the states as colors now looks like this:

 It seems it picked up some kind of distinction between bearish and bullish markets!
-This shows that the saying of “bearish markets are high volatility”4.
+This shows that the saying of “bearish markets are high volatility”4 holds true (for this data at least).
 We found a simple model that we can use to differentiate between a bear and a bull market, which allows us to utilize different strategies, based on their performance for each of the markets.
 Additionaly we now can generate data easily to see which date period corresponds to what market type without having to rely on intuition or external data.